Promise Keepers: Promise Keepers relaunch

 Under Harrison's leadership, Promise Keepers then began a "relaunch" campaign with a new approach focused on having one stadium event per year and following up with Bible studies and other resources.

 In May 2020, Promise Keepers announced that its relaunch event at AT&T Stadium would become an online virtual event in light of the COVID-19 pandemic.

 Since moving their relaunch event at the AT&T Stadium in Arlington, Texas to a virtual platform, Promise Keepers has hosted a variety of live-streamed events and had a live, in-person AT&T Stadium event scheduled for July 16–17, 2021.

+In early 2024, the organization appointed a new Chairman and CEO, Shane Winnings, who is a military veteran and former law enforcement officer.
+The organization then announced its first large event since 2021.
+The event was held at Oral Roberts University in Tulsa in August 2024.

-In 2024, Promise Keepers worked to downplay the organization’s previous emphasis on combating racism and building interracial relationships.
+In 2024, Promise Keepers worked to downplay the organization's previous emphasis on combating racism and building interracial relationships.
+Instead, it took on a more political outlook, favoring the American Republican party.

 Reception

 Doctrines

 Promise Keepers has been lauded for its Christian focus.
 However, the group has also been criticized for doctrinal compromises and inconsistent doctrines.

-Raymond Hartwig, a former president of the South Dakota District of the Lutheran Church–Missouri Synod, commented: "They use the Bible in a very simplistic form, as a springboard to jump into the law."
+Raymond Hartwig, a former president of the South Dakota District of the Lutheran Church-Missouri Synod, commented: "They use the Bible in a very simplistic form, as a springboard to jump into the law."